-The Investigatory Powers Act 2016 (IPA 2016) received Royal Assent on 29 November 2016 and overhauls the existing legal framework governing the use of covert surveillance by public bodies, a framework which was largely, but not exclusively, set out by the Regulation of Investigatory Powers Act 2000 (RIPA 2000).
+The Investigatory Powers Act 2016 (IPA 2016) provides the legal framework governing the use of covert surveillance by public bodies, a framework which was previously largely, but not exclusively, set out by the Regulation of Investigatory Powers Act 2000 (RIPA 2000).

 The provisions relating to the interception of communications repeal and replace the interception of communications provisions in RIPA 2000.
-For information on the regime under RIPA 2000, see Practice Note: Regulation of investigatory powers and interception of communications under RIPA 2000.
+For information on the previous regime under RIPA 2000, see Practice Note: Regulation of investigatory powers under RIPA 2000.

 For more information on acquisition of communications data, see Practice Note: Acquisition and disclosure of communications data under the Investigatory Powers Act 2016.